-Keep reading for tips on how to eat vegan at Subway!
+Keep reading for tips on how to eat vegan at Subway.

 Does Subway do vegan cheese?

+As of right now in the U.S., Subway does not offer a vegan cheese option.
 However, if you’re eating fresh (and vegan) over in the U.K., you have a few more options.
 According to LiveKindly, U.K. Subways not only offer dairy-free cheese, but they also have Cheese Toasted Bites, which can be made vegan with non-dairy cheese by request.